enriquein/MinerVeinCoverage/README.md

 # MinerVeinCoverage

 Dyson Sphere Program mod that adds the maximum mining speed in the Miner UI.
-It will add the text "(X / min)" (where `X` is the maximum exctraction rate for this miner) at the end of the "Cover X vein(s)" text.
+It will add the text "(X / min)" (where `X` is the maximum extraction rate for this miner) at the end of the "Cover X vein(s)" text.
 See screenshots for a much better visual explanation.

 The value takes into account all of your vein upgrades and also works when the miner is idle or even unpowered.